JackDunnCodes/BusyBarTogglToggle/README.md

 the BUSY Bar snapshot endpoint; it never sends display, audio, or input commands to the bar.

+## AI DISCLAIMER - THIS CODE IS BASICALLY ENTIRELY AI GENERATED
+This project does not reflect the quality of my usual code.
+I simply generated this with a few iterations of codex + claude reviews because I needed this as a productivity tool, so I generated it as a quick and dirty project.

+**You should review the code yourself before running it.**

+I've only released it publicly because I figured it could be useful for others.

 ## Setup

 Requires Python 3.11 or newer.